-The District is focused on containing the wholesale cost of water and The District is working to develop a 5-year plan for detachment or remaining with SDCWA optimizing local supplies to provide the District with the lowest cost of water possible.
+The District is focused on containing the wholesale cost of water and optimizing local supplies to provide the District with the lowest cost of water possible.
 Over the past decade, the San Diego County Water Authority (SDCWA) has been focused on enhancing water supply reliability by securing Colorado River Water transfers and developing seawater desalination.
 This has driven the cost of SDCWA's supplies to a level were local supply development is an economically viable option for many of the regional water providers.
 As a result, SDCWA is facing declining water demands due to local supply development and an increasing average water cost as higher cost water makes up more of its supply portfolio.
 To address this emerging pattern, the District has initiated the process to change its water wholesaler to Eastern Municipal Water District (EMWD).
 This change would reduce the District's cost of water by approximately 30% and not impact water reliability.
 The significant cost savings that would result from this change would help make the District's water more affordable for the community and help revitalize the region's agricultural industry.